harshit21255/wifi-scanner/README.md

     if (!isScanning.value) return

     try {
-        // Set waiting flag before starting scan waitingForScanResults = true
+        // set waiting flag before starting scan waitingForScanResults = true

-        // Set timeout for this scan (3 seconds) handler.postDelayed(scanTimeoutRunnable, 3000)
+        // set timeout for this scan (3 seconds) handler.postDelayed(scanTimeoutRunnable, 3000)

-        // Start the scan
+        // start the scan
         val success = wifiManager.startScan()

         if (!success) {
-            // If scan fails to start, manually trigger timeout handler.postDelayed({
+            // manually trigger the timeout in case of a failed scan handler.postDelayed({
                 if (waitingForScanResults) {
                     scanTimeoutRunnable.run()